46cl/wp-boilerplate/README.md

 <link rel="stylesheet" href="{{ 'ico.css'|asset('app') }}">
 ```

-Now you can use the classes in your HTML:
+Now you can use the corresponding classes in your HTML:

 ```html
 <span class="ico ico-my-icon"></span>